-The risk that an investment's value will change due to a change in the level of interest rates.
+Interest rate risk is the risk that an investment's value will change due to a change in the level of interest rates.
 These changes usually have an inverse effect on

-A loan in which, for a set period of time, the borrower pays only interest on the principal balance, with the principal balance remaining unchanged.
+Interest-Only loan is a loan in which, for a set period of time, the borrower pays only interest on the principal balance, with the principal balance remaining unchanged.

 Investment portfolios are built based upon one’s financial goals and risk tolerance.
 Catering towards diversification and the management of unsystematic risk in a single investment, building a portfolio of investments across various asset classes may help an investor achieve a desired level of risk-adjusted return.

-A broad term for a real estate property that has been purchased with the intention of earning a return on the investment, either through
+Investment property is a broad term for a real estate property that has been purchased with the intention of earning a return on the investment, either through

-Ownership of real estate by two or more individuals with the right of survivorship.
+Joint tenancy is ownership of real estate by two or more individuals with the right of survivorship.
 A right of survivorship means that

 A legal document outlining the terms under which one party agrees to rent property from another party.